Arjun8420/Verifying-input-is-a-positive-number/README.md

 # Verifying-input-is-a-positive-number
-This ia a program to verify if the input number is a positive number or not
+This ia a program to verify if the input number is a positive number or not using if else loop